guirecordon/linter/README.md

 ## Usage

-1. Run the line below in your terminal to clone this repo to your computer <br>
+1. Run the following on your terminal to clone this repo to your computer <br>
     `git clone git@github.com:guirecordon/linter.git`

 2. When you open the repo, you will see a txt file called user.txt.